Worship Bulletin

 A brief silence.

-God of comfort in troubled times, we pray for those in need of protection and care.
+With steadfastness and encouragement, strengthen those who have lost hope in the face of grief, depression, or disease.
 Come alongside all who are ill or struggling.
 By your grace, make your presence known among all who call to you for healing.
 We remember any who are sick or suffering those named in our prayer bowl, those on our prayer list, and those we name aloud or in the silence of our hearts.
-(PAUSE) Trusting that you are constant in mercy, protect those who seek safety and solace.
-God of Grace,
+(PAUSE) Renew the spirits of those recovering from surgery and medical procedures.
+God of grace,

 Please feel free to offer other petitions at this time.
 (PAUSE) God of Grace,